Tony Clay

 Tony David Clay (born 8 August 1991) is an English actor.
 He is known for playing Callum Highway in the BBC soap opera EastEnders since 2018.
 Prior to his tenure on EastEnders, Clay appeared in various stage productions and had minor roles in British films and programmes.

-Early and personal life
+Early life and education

 Clay was born in Bexley, Greater London on 8 August 1991 to Christopher and Suzanne Clay.
 He attended North Kent College, Dartford doing Drama at the Miskin Theatre.
 He also attended the Arts Educational Schools, London and graduated with a BA in acting in 2013.
-Clay has been in a relationship with Olivia Griffin since August 2016.

 Career

 Clay's first role was in a short film called An Ordinary Life in 2012.
 In 2017, he played the role of Woody Gilbert in the show Stan Lee's Lucky Man.
 He has also appeared in Foyle's War and several theatre productions.

 In January 2018, Clay joined the cast of EastEnders as Callum Highway and is introduced as a friend of the Carter family.
 During his initial stint on the show, the character is depicted as a "happy-go-lucky" character who wears shabby clothing and beanie hats.
 Originally contracted for two months, Clay reprised the role in April 2018 and since then the character's storylines have included a relationship with Whitney Dean (Shona McGarty), the introduction of the Callum's brother Stuart Highway (Ricky Champ) and the character coming out as gay and beginning a relationship with Ben Mitchell (Max Bowden).